sujrd/suj-pusher/README.md

 - You get errors like "Encryption not available on this event-machine", ensure that the eventmachine gem was installed with ssl support.
 If you are not sure uninstall the gem, install libssl-dev package and re-install the gem again.
 - If you get 401 Unauthorized error on the log when sending notifications via GCM, ensure the key you use has configured the global IP addresses of the pusher daemons as allowed.

-## TODO

-- Implement a feedback mechanism that exposes a simple API to allow users check if some tokens, ids, certs, or api_keys are no longer valid so they can take proper action.
-- Find a way to register certificates and api_key only once so we do not need to send them for every request.
-Maybe add a cert/key registration api.
-- For MPNS add ssl service authentification for unlimited push notifications.